 THE ROLE OF THE MNA RETIREMENT COMMITTEE

-- Mobilize retired nurses to be involved in issues that affect working as well as retired nurses
+- Mobilize retired healthcare workers to be involved in issues that may affect them.

 How to get involved